adambard/learnxinyminutes-docs/common-lisp.html.markdown

 ANSI Common Lisp is a general purpose, multi-paradigm programming language suited for a wide variety of industry applications.
-It is frequently referred to a programmable programming language.
+It is frequently referred to as a programmable programming language.

 The classic starting point is [Practical Common Lisp and freely available.](http://www.gigamonkeys.com/book/)